 During pregnancy

 Pregnancy is accompanied by hormonal changes in the body.
-This is the main reason for the appearance of the papillomavirus.
+This is the main reason for the appearance of the papilloma virus.
 Also in an interesting position, a woman gains weight.
-There are many fat folds that rub against each other.
-In such places, warts appear most often.
+Many fat folds appear, rubbing against each other.
+Warts appear most often in such places.

-Warts are small, flesh or brown in color.
-They are rarely malignant, cause more aesthetic problems.
+Warts are small in size and flesh-colored or brown in color.
+They are rarely malignant and cause more aesthetic problems.

-A child can become infected in the womb, or at the time of birth.
-But most often this is not dangerous for the baby, his body can independently cope with this pathology.
+A child can become infected in the womb or at birth.
+But most often this does not pose a danger to the baby; his body can cope with this pathology on its own.

 Important!
-If during pregnancy, papillomas appear on the cervix, this can lead to the loss of a child.
+If during pregnancy papillomas appear on the cervix, this can lead to the loss of the child.

-The disease does not apply to common female ailments, but can be very dangerous.
-This type of papilloma is benign, it is an internal growth in the form of a small nipple.
-It can form in any part of the breast.
-But most often - in the development of mastopathy.
+The disease is not a common female ailment, but can be very dangerous.
+This type of papilloma is benign and is an internal growth in the form of a small nipple.
+It can form in any part of the mammary gland.
+But most often - in the area of mastopathy development.

 Laundry soap

-The tool has been successfully used to treat many female diseases.
+The product is successfully used to treat many female diseases.
 Even gynecologists recommend it.

-1. To combat papillomas, it is necessary to apply a thick layer of the agent to the neoplasm.
+1. To combat papillomas, it is necessary to apply a thick layer of the product to the neoplasm.

-2. The procedure is carried out before going to bed for 3-4 days.
+2. The procedure is carried out before bedtime for 3-4 days.

-3. Then the growth will begin to inflame.
-The papilloma will dry out and fall off.
+3. Then the growth will begin to become inflamed.
+The papilloma will dry out and disappear.

-Soap the build-up should be very careful - any damage can lead to infection.
+You should lather the growth very carefully - any damage can lead to infection.

 Celandine

-The most famous folk method of treatment is.
-You can use the fresh juice of the plant, or the oil purchased at the pharmacy - the effect will be about the same.
+The most famous folk treatment method is.
+You can use fresh plant juice, or oil purchased at a pharmacy - the effect will be approximately the same.

 The liquid is applied to the affected areas three times a day.
-You should not tie up the growth with a thread - with regular use, it will fall off on its own pretty soon.
+You should not tie the growth with thread - with regular use, it will soon fall off on its own.

 1. Pregnant women can also be vaccinated - safety for the child has been confirmed by many studies.

 2. Vaccination protects the body from a carcinogenic type of virus.
-They develop strong immunity.
-Vaccination is carried out in 3 stages for 6 months.
+Develop lasting immunity.
+Vaccination is carried out in 3 stages over 6 months.

-Anyone can get infected with the human papillomavirus.
-And only the observance of simple preventive measures, regular examinations by a gynecologist will help reduce the chance of developing the disease to zero.
-If a virus has been detected, start treatment immediately so as not to infect a child or a beloved man.
+Anyone can become infected with the human papillomavirus.
+And only following simple preventive measures and regular examinations with a gynecologist will help reduce the chance of developing the disease to zero.
+If a virus is detected, begin treatment immediately so as not to infect a child or loved one.

-HPV, or human papillomavirus, is an infectious disease that affects about 80% of the world's population of reproductive age.
-Outwardly, it manifests itself in the form of unpleasant growths on the skin and mucous membranes.
-The pathogen is transmitted only from person to person and has the ability to be in the body in a "sleeping" state for several months or several years.
+HPV, or human papillomavirus, is an infectious disease that affects about 80% of the planet's population of reproductive age.
+Externally, it manifests itself in the form of unpleasant growths on the skin and mucous membranes.
+The pathogen is transmitted only from person to person and has the ability to remain in the body in a “dormant” state for several months or several years.

-The virus can make itself felt suddenly as a result of weakened immunity, stress, inflammatory disease, hormonal failure.
-Moreover, it poses a greater threat to the health of a woman than for a man.
+The virus can make itself felt suddenly as a result of weakened immunity, stress, inflammatory disease, or hormonal imbalance.
+Moreover, it poses a greater threat to a woman’s health than a man.
 Why?
 The fact is that HPV in women causes the development of an erosive process on the cervix, which can lead to cancer.
-For this reason, as soon as you notice neoplasms on the body, and even more so on the labia, you should immediately consult a doctor and treat HPV.
+For this reason, as soon as you notice tumors on the body, and even more so on the labia, you should immediately consult a doctor and treat HPV.

 Manifestations and diagnosis of the disease

-The manifestations of HPV can vary.
-Starting to actively develop in the body, the pathogen leads to changes in epithelial cells.
+Manifestations of HPV can be different.
+Beginning to actively develop in the body, the pathogen leads to changes in epithelial cells.
 As a result, the appearance of neoplasms of various types:

-• Warts are thread-like or bump-like growths on the neck, eyelids, back of the body, under the breasts.
-The color changes from brown to beige.
+• Warts are thread-like or lump-like growths on the neck, eyelids, back of the body, under the breasts.
+The color varies from brown to beige.
 They are caused by non-oncogenic or low-oncogenic strains of HPV.

 • Genital warts.
-They appear on the genitals and are distinguished by a high risk of degeneration into malignant tumors.
-Often they are injured during intercourse, because of which they merge into one neoplasm, outwardly resembling cauliflower in their structure.
+They appear on the genitals and are characterized by a high risk of degeneration into malignant tumors.
+They are often injured during sexual intercourse, which is why they merge into one neoplasm, outwardly resembling a cauliflower in its structure.

-• Flat warts - growths on the cervix, in the thickness of its epithelium.
+• Flat condylomas are growths on the cervix, in the thickness of its epithelium.

-In addition to external manifestations, when infected with HPV, women may experience a deterioration in general well-being, fever, swollen lymph nodes, pain or bloody discharge during intercourse.
+In addition to external manifestations, when infected with HPV, women may experience a deterioration in their general health, fever, swollen lymph nodes, pain or bleeding during sexual intercourse.

-• Palpation and visual examination on the gynecological chair using mirrors.
+• Palpation and visual examination on a gynecological chair using mirrors.

-• Colposcopy is the study of the cervix using a special magnifying device, a colposcope.
-To test for the presence of an infection, the doctor pre-treats the area of the cervix with a solution of acetic acid or Lugol.
-By the nature of the reaction of the mucosa with the reagent, the specialist will be able to identify the lesion, analyze the general condition of the tissues of the cervix (presence of scars, tears), differentiate a malignant tumor from a benign one.
+• Colposcopy is the examination of the cervix using a special magnifying device, a colposcope.
+To test for infection, the doctor first treats the area of the cervix with a solution of acetic acid or Lugol's.
+Based on the nature of the reaction of the mucous membrane with the reagent, the specialist will be able to identify the lesion, analyze the general condition of the cervical tissue (presence of scars, ruptures), and differentiate a malignant tumor from a benign one.

-• Cytological examination of a smear (from the cervical canal or cervix) - allows you to see cancers in the cervical area at the time of their inception.
-The sampling of material is carried out by scraping cells.
-The material is then sent to the laboratory for analysis.
-To get extremely accurate results, the patient needs to prepare for the analysis in advance: refrain from sexual intercourse for two days, do not douche, do not take oral contraceptives, go to the toilet no later than three hours before the procedure.
+• Cytological examination of a smear (from the cervical canal or cervix) allows you to see cancerous formations in the cervical area at the time of their inception.
+The material is collected by scraping the cells.
+Next, the material is sent to the laboratory for study.
+To get extremely accurate results, the patient needs to prepare for the analysis in advance: abstain from sexual intercourse for two days, do not douche, do not take oral contraceptives, and go to the toilet no later than three hours before the procedure.

-• PCR diagnostics (a study using the polymerase chain reaction method) - makes it possible to determine the presence of a virus in the blood with 100% accuracy, establish the HPV strain, and make a prognosis for the development of the disease.
-For the study, a scraping of the epithelium of the neoplasm is taken.
+• PCR diagnostics (a study using the polymerase chain reaction method) makes it possible to determine the presence of a virus in the blood with 100% accuracy, establish the HPV strain, and make a prognosis for the development of the disease.
+For examination, a scraping of the epithelium of the neoplasm is taken.

-Based on the results obtained, the doctor will see an accurate clinical picture and will be able to choose the optimal treatment for the patient.
+Based on the results obtained, the doctor will see the exact clinical picture and will be able to choose the optimal treatment for the patient.

 Conservative drug therapy